lukiwieser/aave-liquidation-risk/README.md

 # AAVE Liquidation Risk

-This project aims to analyze risks associated with borrowing assets on the [AAVE V2 protocol](https://aave.com).
+This project aims to analyze risks associated with borrowing cryptocurrencies on the [AAVE V2 protocol](https://aave.com).

+AAVE is a leading decentralized finance protocol running on the Ethereum blockchain (as of 2021).
+It is like a digital bank where you can deposit your cryptocurrencies and earn interest, or borrow different cryptocurrencies.

-When borrowing an asset on AAVE, the user must deposit a certain amount of collateral.
+When borrowing a cryptocurrency, you must first deposit a certain amount of another cryptocurrency as collateral.
-However, there is always a slight risk that this collateral gets liquidated.
+Due to price fluctuations of cryptocurrencies, there is a slight risk that this collateral gets liquidated.

 ## Findings